 A Warrior's Tears

 In the Thai language, his first name (Chatri) means warrior.
-Chatri was not a warrior when he first started Muay Thai as a kid at Sityodtong Camp in Pattaya, Thailand under the legendary Kru Yodtong Senanan.
+Chatri was not a warrior when he first started Muay Thai as a kid at Sityodtong Gym in Pattaya, Thailand under the legendary Kru Yodtong Senanan.
 After years of training, Chatri eventually received the ring name, Yodchatri Sityodtong, or the Extraordinary Warrior, from his teacher.
 Unfortunately, he did not live up to that mighty name in the ring, but Chatri has always done his best to live up to it outside of the ring.
-For more than 35 years, Chatri has been involved in martial arts in some form or another – as a student, a fighter, a teacher, and a coach.
-The biggest misconception about martial arts is that it is about fighting and violence.
-The true essence of martial arts is the journey of continuous self-improvement mentally, physically, emotionally, and spiritually.
+For more than 35 years, Chatri has been involved in martial arts in some form or another – as a student, a fighter, a teacher, a coach, and now a CEO.
+For Chatri, the biggest misconception about martial arts is that it is about fighting.
+He believes that the true essence of martial arts is the journey of continuous self-improvement mentally, physically, emotionally, and spiritually.
 Through the practice of martial arts, Chatri inherited integrity, humility, honor, respect, courage, discipline, and so much more.
 Above all, it empowered him with an unbreakable warrior spirit to conquer adversity in life.
 Chatri truly believes it is one of the greatest platforms to unleash human potential.
 Martial arts is about unleashing your true greatness as a human being in every area of your life.
 Without martial arts, Chatri really doesn’t know what would have happened to him.
 Martial arts made him a warrior in life.

-Inducted into the Black Belt Magazine Hall of Fame in 2019, Chatri has over 35 years of martial arts experience as a student, a fighter, a teacher, and a coach.
-He is a certified senior Muay Thai instructor under the legendary Kru Yodtong Senanan of the world-renowned Sityodtong Gym in Thailand.
-He also holds a Purple Belt in Brazilian Jiu-Jitsu under Master Renzo Gracie.
+Inducted into the Black Belt Hall of Fame (Class of 2019) alongside legendary martial artists such as Bruce Lee, Jackie Chan, Demetrious Johnson, Georges St Pierre, and many others, Chatri has over 35 years of martial arts experience as a student, a fighter, a teacher, and a coach.
+He is a certified senior Muay Thai instructor under Kru Yodtong Senanan.
+He also holds a Brown Belt in Brazilian Jiu-Jitsu under Master Renzo Gracie.

 Power of ONE

-In 2011, Chatri started ONE Championship to celebrate Asia’s greatest cultural treasure and its deep-rooted Asian values of integrity, humility, honor, respect, courage, discipline, and compassion.
-As a lifelong martial artist, Chatri wanted the world to experience authentic martial arts from its birthplace.
+In October 2010, Chatri started ONE to celebrate Asia’s greatest cultural treasure and its deep-rooted Asian values of integrity, humility, honor, respect, courage, discipline, and compassion.
+As a lifelong martial artist, Chatri has always wanted the world to experience authentic martial arts from its birthplace.

-Today, ONE Championship is Asia’s largest global sports media property with a broadcast to 2.6 billion potential viewers across 140+ countries.
-It is also Asia’s top global sports brand in history.
-Since Day 1, ONE Championship’s sacred mission has been to unleash real-life superheroes who elevate the world to dream more, do more, and be more in life.
-Through the power of media and the magic of storytelling, ONE Championship unleashes role models, celebrates values, ignites dreams, inspires nations, and changes the world.
+Today, ONE is Asia’s largest global sports media platform with a worldwide broadcast to 179 countries.
+According to Nielsen, ONE ranks amongst the world’s top 10 biggest sports media properties (alongside NBA, Champions League, EPL, F1, etc) in terms of viewership and engagement.
+Since Day 1, ONE’s sacred mission has been to unleash real-life superheroes who elevate the world to dream more, do more, and be more in life.
+Through the power of media and the magic of storytelling, ONE unleashes role models, celebrates values, ignites dreams, inspires nations, and changes the world.